microsoft/health-architectures/Postman/README.md

 To set up Postman for testing Azure API for FHIR, we'll walk through these steps:

 **Step 1:** Create an App Registration for Postman in AAD
-**Step 2:** Import environment and collection files into Postman
+**Step 2:** Assign app roles to Postman for Azure API for FHIR and FHIR-Proxy **Step 3:** Import environment templates and collection files into Postman
-**Step 3:** Configure two Postman environments:
+**Step 4:** Enter parameter values for two Postman environments:
-1. One Postman environment for making API calls directly to Azure API for FHIR
+1. One environment for making API calls directly to Azure API for FHIR
-2. Another Postman environment for making API calls through FHIR-Proxy to Azure API for FHIR
+2. Another environment for making API calls via FHIR-Proxy to Azure API for FHIR

-**Step 4:** Get an authorization token from AAD
+**Step 5:** Get an authorization token from AAD
-**Step 5:** Test setup and practice making API calls to Azure API for FHIR
+**Step 6:** Test Postman setup and practice making API calls to Azure API for FHIR

 ## Step 1 - Create an App Registration for Postman in AAD

-Before you can use Postman to make API calls to Azure API for FHIR, you will need to create a registered [client application](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) for Postman in Azure Active Directory (this application registration will represent Postman in AAD).
+Before you can use Postman to make API calls to Azure API for FHIR, you will need to create a registered [client application](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) to represent Postman in Azure Active Directory.

 1. In Azure Portal, go to **Azure Active Directory** -> **App registrations** and make a **New registration**.
 2. Under **Redirect URI (optional)** select **Web** and then enter https://www.getpostman.com/oauth2/callback.